andrewbessa/average/README.md

 ## About the Challenge

 The system will receive a file with a stream of events.
-Each event has a format similar with:
+Each event has a format similar to:

 ```json
 {